rnett/find-regex/README.md

 Files will always be checked first, all commands are ran in the current working directory.

-The first match is returned.
+The first match is returned eagerly.

 #### Inputs